yuyoyuppe/PowerToys/powertoys/readme.txt

 Uses SetWindowsHookEx to install system-wide hook that intercepts keyboard events.
 After WinKey is pressed, conditional variable is signaled and held_delay_thread_proc thread waits for specified amount of time.
 If the key is still pressed on_held callback is called.
-After it is called, another thread (held_monitor_thread_proc) is also signaled.
-This thread calls  on_held_cb every 8ms (120 FPS) to keep up with the windows if they move around the screen.

-The on_release_cb is called when the WinKey is released.

 winkey_handler: